AdrielVelazquez/sqlalchemy-graphql/README.rst

 You'll notice in the resolves for the Query, we're using the helper function resolve_sqlalchemy, proided by sqlalchemy-graphql to resolve any query arguements that are going to be used.

-All that needs to be passed in is a Base query that has the SQLAlchemy model as he first argument, and you're good to go.
+All that needs to be passed in is a Base query that has the SQLAlchemy model as the first argument, and you're good to go.